 The Foundation is affiliated with the University of California, in which the University provides certain support to the Foundation including financial and in-kind support in the form of administrative and management services.
-The affiliation agreement is effective as of July 2019 through June 2024.
-The agreement stipulates that financial and in-kind support provided by the University shall not exceed \$900,000.
-Future allocations as of December 31, 2022, up to the remaining amount of approximately \$669,300, would be allocated, in whole or in part, by the University on an annual basis for the remainder of the term of the agreement.
+The affiliation agreement in effect as of July 2019 through June 2024 stipulated that financial and in-kind support provided by the University shall not exceed \$900,000.
+Future allocations as of December 31, 2023, up to the remaining amount of approximately \$152,700 were allocated by the University for the remainder of the term of the agreement.
 If the value of services provided by the University ever exceeds the maximum value, and unless otherwise agreed to by the University, the Foundation shall reimburse the University for any such excess.

-The Foundation received contributions from the University of approximately \$283,500 during the year ended December 31, 2022, contributed services of approximately \$10,400 were contributed to the Foundation for services which the Foundation would have paid for if it had not been contributed.
-These services included accounting, and general administrative services and have been recorded at their estimated fair market value.
+The Foundation received contributions from the University of approximately \$379,200 during the year ended December 31, 2023.
+In addition, for the year ended December 31, 2023, contributed services of approximately \$14,100 were contributed to the Foundation for services which the Foundation would have paid for if it had not been contributed.
+These services included accounting and general administrative services and have been recorded at their estimated fair market value.